-You’ll also find ways to support local restaurants where they’re still not open for normal business, how to help more community members, and where to find food assistance yourself if you need it.
+You’ll also find other ways to support local restaurants where they’re still not open for normal business, how to help more community members, and where to find food assistance yourself if you need it.
 Plus, ways to keep yourself (and your kids) occupied and help manage stress.
 It’s all useful information even in the best of times, and we hope it helps ease any anxiety—and restlessness—you may be feeling at the moment.

 You can use the links to jump to a specific section, or keep scrolling to see everything: